 - Emotional distress related to the accident, such as post-traumatic stress disorder

-Contact an Airbag Injury Attorney
+Contact a Corpus Christi Airbag Injury Attorney

-If you’ve been injured by an airbag during a car accident in Corpus Christi or elsewhere in South Texas, you should speak to a knowledgeable car accident lawyer as soon as possible to discuss your rights to seek compensation for your injuries.
+If you’ve been injured by an airbag during a car accident in Corpus Christi or elsewhere in Texas, you should speak to a knowledgeable car accident lawyer as soon as possible to discuss your rights to seek compensation for your injuries.
 Get a free initial consultation today with the car accident attorneys at Herrman & Herrman, PLLC.
 Call (361) 882-4357 or visit our contact page.

 We are ready to assist you.
 Call now.